google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 a library, research for leaner alternatives.
 For example, [Zepto](http://zeptojs.com/) is a smaller jQuery alternative, and [Preact](https://preactjs.com/) is a much smaller alternative to React.
-- Not all web experiences need to be single page applications (SPAs), as they often make extensive use of JavaScript.
+- Not all websites need to be single page applications (SPAs), as they often make extensive use of JavaScript.
 [JavaScript is the most expensive resource we serve on the web byte for byte](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e), as it must not only be downloaded, but parsed, compiled and executed as well.
 For example, news and blog sites with optimized front end architecture can perform